ccifuentesr/cif21-multiplicity/README.md

 1. Via Lbol using Cif20.
 2. Via MG using Cif20.

-> Earluer than K5 V:
+> Earlier than K5 V:
 1. Via Lbol using Pec13.
 2. Via MG using Pec13.
 3. Via MJ using Pec13.